 In August 2018, we initiated an at-the-market offering program (the "Common Stock ATM Program") pursuant to which we may offer through one or more sales agents and sell from time to time up to \$50 million of our common stock at prices prevailing at the time, subject to volume and other regulatory limitations.
-We did not issue any shares of common stock under the Common Stock ATM Program during the three-month period ended March 31, 2019
+We did not issue and sell any common stock under the Common Stock ATM Program during the three-month period ended September 30, 2019.
+During the nine-month period ended September 30, 2019, we issued and sold 225,646 shares of common stock under the Common Stock ATM Program for net proceeds of approximately \$3.8 million.
+The net proceeds were used for general corporate purposes, including investment in RMBS.

 On February 11, 2019, we issued and sold 1,800,000 shares of our 8.250% Series B Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, par value \$0.01 per share ("Series B Preferred Stock").
 The underwriters subsequently exercised their option to purchase an additional 200,000 shares for total proceeds of approximately \$48.4 million after underwriting discounts and commissions but before expenses of approximately \$285,000.
 The net proceeds from the Series B Preferred Stock offering were invested in RMBS and MSRs.
-See "Item 1.
-Consolidated Financial Statements--Note 6.
-Equity and Earnings per Common Share-Common and Preferred Stock."

-We anticipate that a significant portion of the paydowns of the RMBS acquired as a result of these equity offerings will be deployed into the acquisition of MSRs.
+We anticipate that over time a significant portion of the paydowns of the RMBS acquired as a result of these equity offerings will be deployed into the acquisition of MSRs.
 We may also sell certain of these RMBS and deploy the net proceeds from such sales to the extent necessary to fund the purchase price of MSRs.